 First vintage of the The Nuits Saint Georges Clos des Grandes Vignes – and it’s a good start.
 The Clos des Grandes Vignes 2012 is a very refined and harmonious effort.
 In the bouquet rich red berry fruit with a floral touch, a hint of gun powder and a nice earthy minerality.
 On the palate rich and refined red and dark fruit – nicely focused by the harmonious earthy minerality and the energetic acidity.
-It’s a very harmonious and refined wine with a lovely inner energy – will be very exiting to follow this wine.… Read the full article →
+It’s a very harmonious and refined wine with a lovely inner energy – will be very exiting to follow this wine.

 First white from Louis-Michel – from the newly acquired vineyard Clos des Grandes Vignes in the southern Nuits-Saint-Georges.
 The wines were re-grafted with Chardonney in 2010 – so this is a fairly new vineyard for the whites.
 Around 35% new oak is used.
 The bouquet is quite expressive with notes of pear, melon and citrus – the oak is present but delicate and the finely grained minerality is showing well.
-On the palate crisp and pure fruit, a fine midpalate weight and richness – supported by the fine broad minerality and the crisp acidity.… Read the full article →
+On the palate crisp and pure fruit, a fine midpalate weight and richness – supported by the fine broad minerality and the crisp acidity.
+The expression is quite rich, smooth and refined for a Cote de Nuits white – a very interesting and lovely white in the making.

 First white from Louis-Michel – from the newly acquired vineyard Clos des Grandes Vignes in the southern Nuits-Saint-Georges.
 The wines were re-grafted with Chardonney in 2010 – so this is a fairly new vineyard for the whites.
 The bouquet is quite expressive with notes of pear, melon and citrus – the oak is present but delicate and the minerality is showing quite finely grained.
 On the palate crisp and pure fruit, a good framework of minerality and acidity.
-The minerality seems quite smooth and refined for a Cote de Nuits white.… Read the full article →
+The minerality seems quite smooth and refined for a Cote de Nuits white.
+It’s very pure and offer good fresness for the vintage – will be interesting to follow this wine.
+Really fine potential – but too early to rate this wine at this stage.

 The Nuits-Saint-Georges Clos des Grades Vignes from Chateau de Puligny Montrachet is a lovely effort – from this somewhat overlooked 1er cru.
 In the bouquet fine red fruit with cherries, raspberries and a lovely core of sweet strawberries – some slightly floral and reduced notes – but a lovely nose.
 On the palate fine quite airy fruit for a 2009.
 Good midpalate concentration, with quite a tannic grip and a fine core of delicate sweet fruit.
-The finish is long and quite intense offering good minerality.… Read the full article →
+The finish is long and quite intense offering good minerality.
+A very good and attractive Nuits-Saint-Georges with a fine expression of terroir.
+Looking forward to see what Louis-Michel Liger-Belair can make from this vineyard – from the 2012 vintage.

 Louis-Michel Liger-Belair have acquried the Nuits-Saint-Georges 1er cru monopole Clos des Grandes Vignes from Chateau de Puligny Montrachet.